For Sale: 14 Houses & Condos in Port McNeill

 1 baths

 Welcome to 1875 Broughton Blvd!
-This move-in ready three-bedroom, one-bathroom rancher-style home has been freshly painted and is available for quick possession.
-The spacious living room features a cozy wood stove and connects to a dining area that opens onto a large back deck with a covered
+This move-in-ready three-bedroom, one-bath rancher style has been freshly painted & is available for quick possession.
+The spacious living room features a cozy wood stove & flows into the dining area with access to a large back deck, with a covered section for

 DL2264 Hidden Cove, Port McNeill